khoa-ho/qcompiler/README.md

 measure q[3] -> c[3];
 ```

-Grover's Algorithm in QASM,
+# Grover's Algorithm in QASM,
 from https://github.com/sampaio96/Quantum-Computing/blob/master/Grover's%20Algorithm/Grover_N_2_A_00.qasm

-Note: Clifford gate, s, needs to be implemented in order to compile this code.
+Note: Clifford gate, s, needs to be supported in order to compile this code.

 ```
 OPENQASM 2.0;